Discover what you are naturally good at

 While understanding your own character strengths is extremely important, recognizing others’ strengths is equally crucial.
 Every individual has their own list of strengths, and you could help them harness them for the benefit of your organization as a whole.
 If you are a leader, the practice of strength recognition has been proven as a more effective motivator and growth catalyst than overcoming weakness.
 To find strengths, you must maintain a certain mindset when interacting with others.
 Tools like the HIGH5 strengths assessment can provide a common language and framework for identifying and discussing strengths within a team or organization.
 Encourage team members to take the assessment and share their top strengths.

 Speech and word choice are often affected when someone talks about something they are passionate about, so take note of that as well.
-Recall the previously mentioned VIA strengths report after the meeting is finished.
-Each of the strengths mentioned in VIA is associated with certain actions and beliefs.
-See which of the strengths best align with a candidate’s daily performance in the office and how they spoke during the meeting.
+Recall the High5 strengths report after the meeting is finished.
+Each of the strengths mentioned in the HIGH5 test is associated with certain actions and beliefs.
+If you are interviewing a job applicant, see which of the strengths best aligns with a candidate’s daily performance in the office and how they spoke during the meeting.
 For additional assessments, invite the person to perform a quick discussion of strengths with you.
-Leave a note detailing how you appreciate the strengths they have.
 Mention a specific strength you think they have based on their contribution to the meeting.
 Ask them if they agree or disagree with your evaluation.
 They may even tell you how they perform the applications of strengths in other aspects of their lives.

 Pro Tip From HIGH5